GerritForge/plugins_pull-replication/src/main/resources/Documentation/config.md

 	By default, use replication.maxRetries.

 remote.NAME.threads
-:	Number of worker threads to dedicate to pushing to the
+:	Number of worker threads to dedicate to fetching to the
 	repositories described by this remote.
-Each thread can push one project at a time, to one destination URL.
+Each thread can fetch one project at a time, from one source URL.
 Scheduling within the thread pool is done on a per-project basis.
-If a remote block describes 4 URLs, allocating 4 threads in the pool will permit some level of parallel pushing.
+If a remote block describes 4 URLs, allocating 4 threads in the pool will permit some level of parallel fetching.

 	By default, 1 thread.